joowd-k9/clear-api-test/docs/processing_engine/cost_tracking_implementation.md

 2. Input Prevalidation
    └── Pre-validate account/underwriting IDs

-3. Processing Pipeline
-   ├── Validation Step
+3. Processing Pipeline (called n times for each items in input list) ├── Validation Step
    │   ├── Validate business rules
    │   └── Check data completeness
    ├── Processing Step
-   │   ├── Check cache for existing results
-   │   ├── Make external API calls if needed
+   │   ├── Check cache for existing results        # if applicable │   ├── Make external API calls                 # if applicable
-   │   ├── Do heavy processing if needed
+   │   ├── Do heavy processing                     # if applicable
-   │   ├── Cache successful outputs if needed
+   │   ├── Cache successful outputs                # if applicable
-   │   └── Track costs for each operation
-   └── Extraction Step
+   │   └── Track costs for each operation          # if applicable └── Extraction Step
        ├── Extract factors from processed data
        └── Format output according to schema

-4. Result Aggregation
+4. Post Processing
+   ├── Run custom business logic costs tracking (for this run if needed).
-   ├── Combine extracted factors from all inputs
-   └── Prepare final output structure
+   ├── Result Aggregation Combine extracted factors from all inputs └── Prepare final output structure

 5. Cost Calculation
    ├── Sum all tracked costs for this run
-   ├── Add base cost only if first run of this processor type in execution ├── Generate cost breakdown for this run
+   ├── Add base cost according to configured business logic ├── Generate cost breakdown for this run
    └── Include in processing result